Ezequiel Tovar Preview, Player Props: Rockies vs. Diamondbacks

-On Monday, Ezequiel Tovar (on the back of going 1-for-5) and the Colorado Rockies play the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 4:10 PM ET.
+Ezequiel Tovar, with a slugging percentage of .341 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Arizona Diamondbacks, with Brandon Pfaadt on the mound, September 5 at 9:40 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Blue Jays.
+He had a hitless showing in his last game (0-for-4) against the Diamondbacks.

 Ezequiel Tovar Game Info & Props vs. the Diamondbacks